 See what kind of results your current keywords and settings retrieve.
 Take a day or two to observe.

-Tip 15.
 Look for irrelevant results

 Irrelevant results can take a few forms, especially if the keywords that you’re monitoring aren’t unique.